-The above graph compares the performance of the Company with that of the NASDAQ Market Index and Peer Group based on SIC Code 3570 - Computer and Office Equipment.
-The graph assumes an investment of \$100 on October 1, 1994 and the reinvestment of dividends.
+The above graph compares our performance with that of the NASDAQ Market Index and Peer Group based on SIC Code 3570 - Computer and Office Equipment.
+The graph assumes an investment of \$100 on October 1, 1998 and the reinvestment of dividends.

-PROPOSAL TO ADOPT THE 1999 STOCK OPTION PLAN
+PROPOSAL TO ADOPT THE 2002 STOCK OPTION PLAN

 The Board of Directors believes that attracting and retaining highly qualified key employees and directors is essential to the Company's growth and success.
-In this regard, stock options have been and will continue to be an important element of the Company's compensation program because options enable directors, employees and providers of services to the Company to acquire or increase their proprietary interest in the Company, thereby promoting a close identity of interests between such individuals and the Company's shareholders.
-Such options also provide an increased incentive to expend their maximum efforts for the success of the Company's business.
+In this regard, stock options have been and will continue to be an important element of the Company's compensation program because options enable directors, employees and providers of services to the Company to acquire or increase their proprietary interest in the Company, thereby promoting a close identity of interests between such individuals and the Company's stockholders.
+Options also provide an increased incentive to option holders to expend their maximum efforts for the success of the Company's business.

-The Board of Directors believes that it is in the interests of the Company and its shareholders that the ability of the Company to grant stock option awards be continued.
-Accordingly, on June 10, 1999, the Board of Directors adopted, subject to shareholder approval, the 1999 Stock Option Plan (the "1999 Plan").
-The following discussion of the material features of the 1999 Plan is qualified by reference to the text of the 1999 Plan set forth in Exhibit A hereto.
+The Board of Directors believes it is in the interests of the Company and its stockholders that the ability of the Company to grant stock option awards be continued.
+Accordingly, on November 13, 2002, the Board of Directors adopted, subject to stockholder approval, the 2002 Stock Option Plan (the "2002 Plan").
+The following discussion of the material features of the 2002 Plan is qualified by reference to the text of the 2002 Plan set forth in Exhibit A hereto.

-STOCK OPTIONS.
+Stock Options.
 The Compensation Committee of the Board of Directors (the "Committee") is authorized to grant stock options, including both incentive stock options ("ISOs"), which can result in potentially favorable tax treatment to the participant, and nonqualified stock options.
-Except as provided in the 1999 Plan, generally the exercise price per share of common stock subject to an option is determined by the Committee, provided that the exercise price of an ISO may not be less than the fair market value of the common stock on the date of grant.
+Except as provided in the 2002 Plan, generally the exercise price per share of common stock subject to an option is determined by the Committee, provided that the exercise price of an ISO may not be less than the fair market value of the common stock on the date of grant.
 The term of each such option and the times at which each such option shall be exercisable generally will be fixed by the Committee, except no option will have a term exceeding ten years.
 Upon the termination of an optionholder's employment with the Company other than for cause, all his unvested options will immediately expire and his vested options will expire three months after the occurrence giving rise to termination.
 Upon the termination of an optionholder's employment for cause, all of his options will expire on the date of the occurrence giving rise to the termination.
 Options may be exercised by payment of the exercise price in cash, stock or promissory note, or as the Committee may determine from time to time in accordance with applicable law.

-SHARES SUBJECT TO THE PLAN.
-Under the 1999 Plan, 1,000,000 shares of common stock will be available for issuance of options.
-The maximum number of shares of common stock which may be granted to any individual under the 1999 Plan in any one-year period shall not exceed 500,000 shares, subject to the adjustments described in the next paragraph.
+Shares Subject to the Plan.
+Under the 2002 Plan, 1,000,000 shares of common stock will be available for issuance of options.
+The maximum number of shares of common stock which may be granted to any individual under the 2000 Plan in any one-year period shall not exceed 500,000 shares, subject to the adjustments described in the next paragraph.